If you sit too long you may develop a greater feeling of depression and anxiety

 Participants self-reported how much time they spent doing activities, such as sitting, watching screens, and exercising, and how those behaviors compared to pre-pandemic times.
 Using standard clinical scales, they also indicated changes in their mental well-being (eg, depression, anxiety, feelings of stress, loneliness).

-Survey data showed that participants who met the United States Physical Activity Guidelines (that is, 2.5 to 5 hours of moderate to vigorous physical activity each week) prior to the pandemic decreased their physical activity by a 32%, on average, shortly after the COVID-19-related restrictions went into effect.
+Survey data showed that participants who met the United States Physical Activity Guidelines (that is, 2.5 to 5 hours of moderate to vigorous physical activity each week) prior to the pandemic decreased their physical activity by a 32%, on average, shortly after the restrictions related to COVID-19 went into effect.
 The same participants reported feeling more depressed, anxious and lonely.